Edathiruthy

 Edathiruthy is a village in Thrissur district in the Indian state of Kerala.

 Geography

-Edathiruthy is a village in Mathilakam Block where can see lot of natural beauty like kanolikanal, trees, fields, market, etc....
+Edathiruthy is a village in Mathilakam Block.
 It belongs to Central Kerala Division.
-It is located 21 km South of District headquarters Thrissur, 10 km from Mathilakam, It is 266 km from State capital Thiruvananthapuram.
+It is located 21 km South of District headquarters Thrissur, 10 km from Mathilakam.
+It is 266 km from the state capital Thiruvananthapuram.

 Valappad (4 km), Thanniyam (4 km), Kaipamangalam (5 km), Karalam (7 km), Chazhoor (7 km) are the nearest villages.
 Edathiruthy is surrounded by Thalikkulam Block towards North, Irinjalakkuda Block towards East, Mathilakam Block towards South, Vellangallur Block towards South.
 Guruvayoor, Irinjalakuda, Thrissur and Kodungallur are nearby cities.